 4. Swaddle Blankets

 The nursing staff will wrap your baby’s bed in a hospital blanket, but you can bring your child’s own blankets and have them use those instead.
-We brought a pack of Scarlett’s swaddle blankets and they are used inside of her bed and as a cover on top of the isolette.
+We brought a pack of Scarlett’s swaddle blankets and they are used on her bed and as a cover on top of the isolette.
 It’s nice, and comforting, that she’s able to use something of her own while she is in the NICU.

 My husband’s coworkers brought us a basket full of gifts to the hospital when our daughter was born.
 Among them was a journal–some of the women thought journaling would help me cope with my feelings.
 I’ve really enjoyed doing so!

 I write recaps of the day (what we did while we visited, how she’s doing, her weight) along with fun stuff like how her Dad and I met, what her birth was like, and our feelings when we found out that we were pregnant/she was a girl.
 It’s been fun for me because I feel like I’m connecting with her and I hope that she will enjoy reading it when she’s older.
 Plus, it’s a great way to document our time in the NICU.
 I try to write in it every day, but there are days when I forget or am just too physically and emotionally tired.

 Every Tiny Thing has a really cool NICU Journey Journal.
 Use it daily to track your baby’s weight, nurse/doctor, feedings, highs and lows, and how you interacted with your baby.
 There’s also a weekly summary page where you can write your child’s milestones and any thoughts/questions you may have.

 Reading to your baby is a great way to bond with them while they’re in the NICU.
 We keep a stack of books at the hospital and rotate them out once we’ve read them.